IMDS Compliance

 • Intelligent follow-up sequences adapting to supplier behavior

-• Format-agnostic: PDFs, Excel, IPC-1752, safety data sheets, freeform responses
+• Format-agnostic: PDFs, Excel, IPC-1752, IMDS exports, freeform responses

 95%